 Managing Director | Pesca Azteca

-“The intent of fishing as much as possible, is the worst kind of fishing business”.
-Martin Sarmiento.
+“The intent of fishing as much as possible is the worst kind of fishing business”, according to Martin Sarmiento.

 This is a problem that has been unsettled for as many years as modern fishing exists.
-The multiple trials to regulate, control and manage the fleet capacity by RFMOs, prove to be insufficient in view of the recent results of stocks.
+The multiple trials to regulate, control, and manage the fleet capacity by RFMOs, has proved to be insufficient in view of the recent results of stocks.

-As much as we want to achieve sustainability, it will never become a reality if we don’t accept that Economics are indeed the forces driving how much we get from the ocean.
-It is not a matter of size or number of boats, today the problem is created by the velocity and frequency we have on the different fleets.
+As much as we want to achieve sustainability, it will never become a reality if we do not accept that Economics are indeed the forces driving how much we get from the ocean.
+It is not a matter of size or number of boats, today, the problem is created by the velocity and frequency we have on the different fleets.
 Those KPIs that are exposed to be best in class for efficiency, are the ones that put sustainability in peril.